gonzalezrostani/ScientificComputationAssignment67/Assignment6_and_7_Instructions.md

 Name the new first target `all`, no quotation marks, and list both the .html output and the .pdf output as dependencies.

 7. Commit those changes to your local repo and push them to a new branch on your remote github repo.
 8. On Canvas you should turn in the url of your remote repo where I can view and clone your work to check it.
+Make sure you use the Assignment 7 slot for this one.